optados-developers/optados/optados/ford/project.md

 source: true
 coloured_edges: true
 graph: true
+display: public
+        #private

 For high quality theoretical DOS, Projected-DOS, Joint-DOS, Optics and core-loss spectroscopy.

-A collaboration between the Departments of Materials at the Unvieristies of Birmimgham, Oxford and Cambridge.
+A collaboration between the Departments of Materials at the Universities of Birmimgham, Oxford and Cambridge.